chanchalKhatua/DevOps-Lecture-Notesfromscalar/AWS1mynote/VPC_CLOUDWATCH/CLOULD_WATCH.md

 * **Detect**: Identify that an issue is occurring (via Alarms/Dashboards) .
 * **Investigate**: Analyze the root cause using Logs and Traces .
 * **Remediate**: Take action to resolve the issue (Automated actions or manual intervention) .

+#### Observability vs. Monitoring
+While monitoring tells you **when** something is wrong (reactive), observability allows you to understand **why** it is wrong by inferring internal states from external outputs (proactive).

 ---

 ## 2. Amazon CloudWatch Architecture

-Amazon CloudWatch is a repository and monitoring service acting as the central nervous system for AWS observability.
-It collects data across AWS, hybrid, and on-premises environments .
+Amazon CloudWatch is a monitoring and observability service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
+You can collect and track metrics, collect and monitor log files, and set alarms.

 ### Core Components